Enotria: The Last Song

 Enotria: The Last Song is an action role-playing game developed and published by the Italian studio Jyamma Games.
-It was released on September 16, 2024 for Microsoft Windows, PlayStation 5 and Xbox Series X|S. It is a soulslike heavily inspired by FromSoftware's titles but with a setting based on Italian folklore and theater traditions.
+It was released for PlayStation 5 and Windows on September 16, 2024, and for Xbox Series X/S on December 12, 2024.
+It is a soulslike heavily inspired by FromSoftware's titles but with a setting based on Italian folklore and theater traditions.
 Upon release, Enotria: The Last Song received mixed reviews with praise directed towards its setting, art direction, and level design while being criticized for its lack of originality and numerous technical issues.

 Gameplay

 Enotria: The Last Song is a third-person action RPG that follows the traditional soulslike formula with an emphasis on challenging combat, parrying, and timing-based attacks.
 The game is set in a sunlit world inspired by Italian Renaissance landscapes and commedia dell'arte, contrasting the darker aesthetics of most soulslike games.
 The player takes on the role of the Maskless One, a warrior who wields different masks that provide unique abilities and shape their playstyle.
 The Ardore system is the core gameplay mechanic, which lets players shift the world around them in real-time, changing enemy behaviors, environmental interactions, and combat scenarios.